M. Night Shyamalan's Upcoming Movie Is Based On A Book He Authored With Nicholas Sparks

 On to the plot of Remain.
 As mentioned, it's a supernatural love story.
 The romance aspect is no surprise if you're familiar with Nicholas Sparks' writing.
 His novels, many of which have been adapted for the screen, include The Notebook, A Walk to Remember, Safe Haven, Dear John and The Choice.
 Of course, with Shyamalan involved, it practically goes without saying that there's more going on with the story, as the Sixth Sense director is undoubtedly known for incorporating sci-fi and supernatural elements into his stories.

-From what's mentioned in the official description for the book, the story will follow Tate Donovan, an architect grieving the loss of his sister, who -- before she died -- revealed to him that she was able to see spirits.
+The story follows Tate Donovan, an architect grieving the loss of his sister, who -- before she died -- revealed to him that she was able to see spirits.
 Tate ends up going to Cape Cod to design a summer home for his friend, and he meets a young woman named Wren, with whom he forms a connection.
-It sounds like that's where the love story comes in, though there's some urgency to the situation, as Tate begins to get to know Wren and finds himself trying to figure out the truth about her past amidst festering "hatred, jealousy and greed" in her small-town life.
-As the description closes out:
+That's where the love story comes in, though there's some urgency to the situation, as Tate begins to get to know Wren and finds himself trying to figure out the truth about her.

 The Remain Cast